How nonprofits can build partnerships with businesses

 Corporate Social Responsibility

 Corporate social responsibility, or CSR, is a policy that businesses can put in place to decrease the social, financial, and environmental effects of “traditional” operations.
 By establishing these policies, businesses work both internally and externally to be more responsible stewards.
-Because consumers are demanding more transparent and responsible products and services, more and more businesses are creating corporate social responsibility policies.
+Because consumers are demanding more transparent and responsible products and services, more businesses are creating corporate social responsibility policies.
 This means a nonprofit could actually help a business become more profitable and attractive to consumers through partnership.

 With marketing, a business and a nonprofit will likely see a boost in brand recognition and overall visibility—and they might not even have to pay for it!
 Because consumers want to see businesses supporting social causes, it’s possible that a partnership could lead to media attention, social media engagement, and a better “word of mouth” reputation.
-This level of recognition can help attract new customers for the business and can increase donations and engagement for the nonprofit.
+This level of recognition can help attract new customers for the business.
+It can also increase donations and engagement for the nonprofit.
 Focusing on this potential byproduct of a partnership is great motivation for both the nonprofit and the business.

 How nonprofits can find business partners